Juilee11/Portfolio/README.md

 ## About Me

 I'm a Manual & Automation QA Tester with 2 years of hands-on experience testing web and mobile applications in a fast-paced Agile environment, including work on a government-backed blockchain banking project.
-I care about catching issues before users ever see them, through structured test design, thorough regression coverage, and clear communication with developers and stakeholders.
+I care about catching issues before users ever see them — through structured test design, thorough regression coverage, and clear communication with developers and stakeholders.

 I'm now taking on QA/manual testing work on Upwork, offering the same rigor I brought to enterprise clients at TCS: full test case design, defect tracking, API validation, and cross-browser/cross-device testing.